Rheumatic Heart Disease in Children

 of an untreated or under-treated strep infection.

-Who is at risk for rheumatic heart disease?
+Which children are at risk for rheumatic heart disease?

 Rheumatic heart disease is uncommon in the U.S., because rheumatic fever is also not